denismo/aws-iam-ldap-bridge/INSTALL.md

 users and groups from AWS IAM.
 When Linux PAM is configured with LDAP authentication this allows for authenticating the Linux users against these replicated AWS IAM users which effectively as if you authenticated against AWS IAM directly.

-The authentication works based on using the AWS IAM user name as Linux account name, and (the first) Secret Key as password.
+The authentication works based on using the AWS IAM user name as Linux account name, and (the first) Secret Key as password or AWS IAM account password (depends on configuration).
 After login, the users will have the Linux groups corresponding to the IAM groups that were assigned to them.
 All accounts (users and groups) are created and updated automatically.
-If the user does not have access key/secret key the account is not created in LDAP.
+If secret key authentication is configured, and the user does not have access key/secret key the account is not created in LDAP.

 > *Note:* The user's AWS Secret Keys are never stored in any persistent storage or logs.
 Only user names and accessKeys are stored in LDAP, and those are filtered out of search results if `ads-dspasswordhidden` property is set.